namshi/jose/README.md

 ## Usage

-Using it it's pretty straightforward: imagine that you want to offer a service the ability to authenticate a user via a cookie, and the service is built with
+Using it is pretty straightforward: imagine that you want to offer a service the ability to authenticate a user via a cookie, and the service is built with